 16.1 The invalidity or unenforceability of any provision of this Agreement shall not in any way affect, impair or render unenforceable this Agreement or any other provision contained herein, which shall remain in full force and effect.

 No provision of this Agreement may be waived or changed except by a writing signed by the party against whom such waiver is sought to be enforced.
-The failure or omission by either party at any time to enforce or require strict or timely compliance to any provision of this Agreement shall not affect or impair that provision or any other provision in any way or the rights of such party hereof, to avail itself of the remedies it may have in respect of any subsequent breach of that or any other provision.
+The failure or omission by either party at any time to enforce or require strict or timely compliance with any provision of this Agreement shall not affect or impair that provision or any other provision in any way or the rights of such party hereof, to avail itself of the remedies it may have in respect of any subsequent breach of that or any other provision.

 The Recitals, Schedules and Annexures in this Agreement shall form part of this Agreement and the contents thereof shall be read into this Agreement.
 Headings are for the purpose of easy reference and shall not affect the meaning or interpretation of this Agreement.

 This Agreement, and the other agreements contemplated hereby, constitute the entire agreement.

 ZebPay is an entity registered with the Australian Anti-Money Laundering ("AML") regulators, i.e. AUSTRAC.

 ZebPay shall appoint a Principal Officer and a Designated Director who will be designated Senior Management as required under Applicable Law, along with setting up a compliance team, who shall be responsible for ensuring compliance, monitoring transactions, and sharing and reporting information as required under the law/regulations.

 22.1 These terms may be periodically reviewed and revised.
 The revised terms will be uploaded on the ZebPay Website and will reflect the modified date of the terms.
 The User is required to periodically visit the website and review the terms and any changes thereto.

 22.2 Continued use of the ZebPay Services constitutes the agreement of User to the terms contained herein and any amendments thereto.